benhur07b/benhur07b.github.io/training/events/bite-sized-qgis.md

 Courses are designed so they can be taken independently of each other.

 ## Interested?
-Sign-up or check out the courses below. *Tentative schedule of courses are Fridays and Saturdays, 10:00AM & 2:00PM*.
+Sign-up or check out the courses below.
+*Tentative schedule of courses are Fridays and Saturdays, 10:00AM & 2:00PM.
+You may check the calendar at the bottom for the tentative schedules.
+The payment and other details will be emailed to you after signing-up.*

 ## Sign-up
 <iframe class="airtable-embed" src="https://airtable.com/embed/shrJHaUvwGgjKLSDp?backgroundColor=blue" frameborder="0" onmousewheel="" width="100%" height="533" style="background: transparent; border: 1px solid #ccc;"></iframe>